UP-MIT-GSL/C3/README.md

 ### Prerequisites ###

 1. Set-up your git installation.
-See the tutorial on https://help.github.com/articles/set-up-git
+See the tutorial at https://help.github.com/articles/set-up-git

     _Make sure to configure your **username** and **email**_

 2. Generate an SSH key for your current machine.
-See the tutorial on https://help.github.com/articles/generating-ssh-keys
+See the tutorial at https://help.github.com/articles/generating-ssh-keys

     _Make sure you add your **SSH key** to your GitHub Account Settings_